jbejjani2022/jbejjani2022.github.io/_posts/2025-12-20-perplexing-poem-prompt.md

 ```
 *Result of prompting `Qwen2.5-7B-Instruct` to "Write a poem about yourself."*

-I use this pre-determined poem as the optimization target (see more details in [Prompt Optimizer](#prompt-optimizer)) for simplicity; I think it could also be reasonable to try optimizing for the objective of generating *any* poem.
+I use this predetermined poem as the optimization target (see more details in [Prompt Optimizer](#prompt-optimizer)) for simplicity; I think it could also be reasonable to try optimizing for the objective of generating *any* poem.
 For this, we might try scoring outputs during optimization for how poem-like they are using an LLM-judge, or encoding simple heuristics like frequency of line breaks, number of stanzas, etc. in order to score outputs.
 However, I found that optimizing for a concrete target poem was simple and interpretable while providing a strong learning signal.

 I was not the biggest fan of Qwen's poem, so I also prompted `GPT-5.1 Thinking` to "Write a poem about yourself" (in the web UI—unfortunately, this won't be exactly reproducible).
 I later perform an [ablation](#target-v2) where I optimize the prompt to output this GPT poem instead.
 (Note that this means optimizing a prompt for Qwen to produce an output that's not from its distribution, but rather the distribution of a more advanced model—a harder but potentially more interesting learning task.
 Can we get still get a good prompt?)
 This gave `Target v2`: